AusStage: Partners and collaborators

-Project advisors come from QPAC Museum, National Library of Australia, UNSW Library, the Performing Arts Collection of South Australia and the Performing Arts Collection at the Arts Centre in Melbourne.
+Project advisors come from QPAC Museum, National Library of Australia (NLA), UNSW Library, the Performing Arts Collection of South Australia and the Performing Arts Collection at the Arts Centre in Melbourne.

 Past partners, advisors and collaborators have included staff and/or funding from the University of Tasmania, University of Western Sydney, RMIT, Macquarie University, Murdoch University, the University of Ballarat, University of New England, University of Wollongong, Batchelor Institute of Indigenous Tertiary Education, NIDA, the Australia Council, Adelaide Festival Centre, Windmill Performing Arts.
 A large number of data entry staff is employed, with some based in the UK.

+There is a small team of volunteers at the NLA who have been researching and adding data from the library's PROMPT Collection (digitised in Trove).
+The working group has also been going through the library's holdings of music and theatre ephemera, the J. C. Williamson Collections.
+Both the AusStage database and the J.C.
+Williamson Distributed Collection were added to the UNESCO Australian Memory of the World Register in 2021.

 Content and description

 The database provides records of productions from the beginnings of theatre in Australia up to today, searchable by playwright, venue, company, director and other categories.
 A team of people working around the country have indexed articles from journals such as the Australia and New Zealand Theatre Record as well as archived theatre programmes and other printed and electronic materials.

 The first recorded theatre production staged in Australia, performed in the same year as the convict settlement was founded in Port Jackson, 1789, and put on by convicts in a hut, with Captain Arthur Phillip in the audience, is included in the database.

 Coverage includes all performing arts events (including theatre, music, spoken word poetry, circus arts and other types) in Australia, venues, organisations, people, etc. Entry is either by browsing, or searching using the indexes, by event, person, organisation, venue, resource or work or any keyword.
 It also contains links to content about the performing arts in Australia in other places.

 As of January 2018, AusStage contained more than 250,000 records, and has become a valuable resource for thousands of people who have an interest in researching Australian theatre companies, events, directors and anything else to do with the performing arts, for whatever reason.

 As examples of its many uses, one researcher used AusStage to geographically map different corroboree performances in the 19th century, and then link these to specific tribal and language groups; another undertook a social network analysis of Australian performing artists, finding that there was only 3.6 degrees of separation between them.

-In 2021, AusStage was welcomed to the UNESCO Memory of the World register.
+In 2021, AusStage was welcomed to the UNESCO Memory of the World Register.
 The Australian Memory of the World Program describes it as unique in its coverage, and states "There is nothing comparable in the world, even in the UK or USA, at a national level".